openstack/pbr/doc/source/index.rst

 both of which pbr will expect to find in the `etc` directory in the root of the source tree.
 Additionally, `neutron.init` from that dir will be installed in `/etc/init.d`.

+All of the files and directories located under `etc/pbr` in the source tree will be installed into `/etc/pbr`.

 entry_points
 ------------